 This post includes affiliate links.

-The stitch can be used for blankets, washcloths, cardigans, hats, scarves and many other items.
+The long wave stitch can be used for blankets, washcloths, cardigans, hats, scarves, and many other items.
 Let your imagination go wild with this stitch.
-I am pretty sure you will be very happy with it and will want to use it for some many crochet creations.
+I am pretty sure you will be very happy with it and will want to use it for many crochet creations.

 After a small science lesson about the anatomy of a wave, let me now explain to you how to crochet this amazingly easy Long Wave stitch pattern.